ajpieroni/colabination/README.md

 - [] update on progress
 - [] assign issues
 - [] combining art with the frontend code
+- [] make sure no work is being overwritten

 ## October 6th
 - ↓ select, only works for items in vending machine